 [Michael]

-It’s common to apply for a job without a mutual acquaintance—that’s okay!
+It’s common to send a job application without a mutual acquaintance—that’s okay!

 You can still make a great first impression by sending a quick introductory email to either the head of the department or the hiring manager.